MicrocontrollersDev/Alternatives/SkyblockExtras.md

 - [Moulberry's Patreon](https://www.patreon.com/moulberry) - Can get you some cool animated and physics-based capes, as well as more to come in the future.
 - [Sk1er's Store](https://store.sk1er.club) - Can get you other cool cosmetics that many people will see.
 - [Antonio32A's Patreon](https://www.patreon.com/dungeonutilities) - Can get you DungeonUtilities beta.
+- Me - Just kidding, but if this page helped you out, please leave a star on this repo since it really boosts my ego.

 # You can see this or versions of this list hosted on these websites